 2. Boston Fern

-This gorgeous plant does need slightly more specific care than many of our other plants, however don’t be scared, they aren’t too high-maintenance.
+This gorgeous plant does need slightly more specific care than many of our other plants, however, don’t be scared, they aren’t too high-maintenance.
 Water once a week (keeping them moist but not soggy) and keep them away from heat sources like radiators or bright sunlight.
 They absolutely love humidity and so are great in your bathroom.
-Bathrooms are often a room that get overlooked when it comes to plants, so this is a great opportunity to add some greenery and calm to your morning grooming routine!
+Bathrooms are often a room that gets overlooked when it comes to plants, so this is a great opportunity to add some greenery and calm to your morning grooming routine!
 If you do decide you want to move this plant outside, wait until the Autumn when the weather cools down and the rainfall goes up.

 In our Little Botanical signature grey ceramic pot, they are a classic plant that can work with so many different styles.
 While they are currently enjoying a particular moment in the spotlight, they have never really gone out of fashion.
 In fact, they first became popular in the Victorian period!

 Pair them with a friend that gives a little flower to create that enchanted forest feel, such as a Mini Yellow Orchid.
 Alternatively, go for our Sansevieria Punk for more of a jungle, edgy look.
 With either, you are guaranteed to feel like you are bringing the outside in!